gvwilson/thirdbit/fiction/iffy/index.md

 "Oh, everything was mostly sorted out by the time I got there," Wales said vaguely.
 "And my leg's bothered me for years.
-I keep meaning to get it looked at, but I never seem to have time.
+I really should get it looked at."
-There's just never enough time," he repeated.

 Uncle Jack didn't wait for Wales to stow his belongings before hauling in the gangplank and casting off.